Paul Vallas gets help in Chicago mayoral bid from ex-officer in Laquan McDonald scandal

 Vallas last month was endorsed by the Fraternal Order of Police Chicago Lodge 7, the union for the city’s roughly 10,000 rank-and-file cops.

-Vallas had been a consultant for the police union in their contract talks with the Lightfoot administration in 2020.
+Vallas was a consultant for the police union in its contract talks with the Lightfoot administration in 2020.

 Police abuse and mistreatment of Chicagoans, in particular Black residents, has long been a serious problem that mayors have faced.
 Lightfoot herself campaigned in 2019 on a police reform platform, after one of the most infamous cases in Chicago police history, the murder of teenager Laquan McDonald.